Colourings of $(m, n)$-coloured mixed graphs: A constructive Brooks' Theorem

 \begin{proof} By Theorem \ref{ThmMapping}, the $(m,n)$-coloured mixed graph $G$ has a homomorphism to any $Z \in \mathcal{Z}_{m,n,2\Delta-1}$.
 The number of vertices of $Z$ is $(2\Delta-1)(m+2n)^{2\Delta-2}$. \end{proof}

 The above corollary generalizes Theorem 4.1 of Sopena \cite{Sopena}.
 For oriented graphs, when $\Delta = 1$ the quantity $(2\Delta-1)(m+2n)^{2\Delta-2} = 1$, while the oriented chromatic number of an oriented graph with maximum degree 1 equals 2.
-For connected $(m,n)$-coloured graphs with $\Delta = 1$ we also have $\chi(G, m, n) = 2$.
-The $(m,n)$-coloured oriented chromatic number of an arbitrary $(m,n)$-coloured mixed graph with $\Delta = 1$ can be larger than 2: consider the the disjoint union of $m$ edges and $n$ arcs, one of each possible colour.
+For connected $(m,n)$-coloured graphs with $\Delta = 1$ this gives $\chi(G, m, n) = 2$.
+The $(m,n)$-coloured mixed chromatic number of an arbitrary $(m,n)$-coloured mixed graph with $\Delta = 1$ can be larger than 2: consider the the disjoint union of $m$ edges and $n$ arcs, one of each possible colour.
 The minimum number of vertices in a 1-hom-universal $(m,n)$-coloured mixed graph is the smallest positive integer $c$ such that $\binom{c}{2} \geq m+n$.